mosaic-design-system/docs/src/components/pagination.md

       ## Using Pagination

+      ### Pagination types

-      Both types clearly show the current (active) page number, the Page list pagination is best suited when there is a small, fixed number of pages.
-When there is a larger data set the Page selector pagination allows the user can "jump" back and forward more easily.
+      A **Page list Pagination** is appropriate when there is a small fixed number of pages.
+Users can get frustrated if there is a very long list of available pages, and it can prove difficult to find the page they want.

+      The **Page selector** is more useful for larger data sets.
+The buttons provided allow the user to jump backwards and forwards more easily.

+      ### Pagination totals

+      Both types of **Pagination** display the number of pages available to the user, and clearly show which one they are currently on.
+Ensure that the rest of the page clearly shows what it is that the user is looking through, and make sure that the entries on each page are displayed in a logical order (for example, alphabetically).

+      ### Table Pagination

-      Commonly used for data tables to help break down the data into a digestible manner.
-Table pagination should always sit bottom right directly under the table.
+      **Pagination** is commonly used for data tables.
+It helps to help break down the data into a digestible manner.
+Table **Pagination** should always sit in the bottom right directly under the table.
     icon: file_invoice
   - title: Code
     hook: code